-During FY2017, the Group has implemented a fraud risk management policy to prevent, detect and respond to incidents of fraud.
+The Group has implemented a fraud risk management policy to prevent, detect and respond to incidents of fraud.
 Any acts of fraud committed by employees or parties may face consequences such as disciplinary warnings, termination of employment or other contractual relationship, and be reported to the appropriate law enforcement or regulatory body.